-Moreover, for all MRTs including TrustCo MRTs, the variable compensation includes a non-deferred and a deferred portion.
+Moreover, for all MRTs including TrustCo MRTs, the variable compensation meeting certain thresholds as defined by the relevant regulation includes a non-deferred and a deferred portion.
 All deferred parts of the variable compensation awarded to MRTs are subject to performance conditions linked to the Net Result Before Tax of the relevant Business Line, CIB division and the BNP Group Operating Income and Net Result Before Tax.
-All deferred parts of a bonus awarded to MRTs are also subject to risk adjustment through Malus and Clawback provisions.
-In general, the individual variable compensation can be reduces if:
+All parts of a bonus awarded to MRTs are also subject to risk adjustment through Malus and Clawback provisions.
+In general:

-- the amount of annual bonus may be reduced down to zero in case of business or individual poor performance or in case of findings with regards to the respect of compliance and risk criteria; - ex-post, due to malus conditions, deferral part can be reduced down to zero in case of poor financial performance or in case of misconduct; and - if necessary, any elements of variable compensation already paid can potentially be recovered ("claw-back") by the Group in case of misconduct leading to significant losses to the Group (subject to respect of local labour law)
+- the amount of annual bonus may be reduced down to zero in case of business or individual poor performance or in case of findings with regards to the respect of compliance and risk criteria; - the deferred variable compensation can be reduced ex-post, due to malus conditions, in case of poor financial performance or in case of misconduct; and - if necessary, any elements of variable compensation already paid can potentially be recovered ("claw-back") by the Group in case of misconduct leading to significant losses to the Group (subject to respect of local labour law)